wyne/ha-unifi-events/README.md

 ```
 Starting apps: ['recent_detections', ...]
 Connected.
 Fetching events from the last 2h...
-Manifest saved -> /homeassistant/www/unifi_events/recent.json (6 thumbnails)
+Event feed saved -> /homeassistant/www/unifi_events/recent.json (6 entries)
 ```

-`/homeassistant/www/` is served by Home Assistant at `/local/` — the manifest will be available at `/local/unifi_events/recent.json`.
+`/homeassistant/www/` is served by Home Assistant at `/local/` — the event feed will be available at `/local/unifi_events/recent.json`.

 ### Step 9 — Add the dashboard card